 If successful at stage two you’ll be invited to book a slot at one of our assessment centre dates in central London, which will all be done online.
 Travel expenses are reimbursed and light refreshments are available during your time with us.
 This stage is an opportunity for us to find out more about you and for you to find out more about the programme you have applied for.
 So it’s important that you understand why you applied for a place on the programme and that you are yourself throughout the exercises.

-You will go through three exercises: a strengths-based interview, a role play and self-reflection, and two virtual reality environments.
+You will go through three exercises: a strengths-based interview, a role play and self-reflection, two virtual reality environments and a written task.
 You will also be offered preparation support ahead of the assessment centre, which you will be sent details on when you progress through to this stage.
 The dress code is smart.

 You will be given a login to your onboarding website so you can access useful information you’ll need before joining as well as giving you the chance to chat to others joining your force.
 During this time we’ll also support you while you complete online vetting, biometric and fitness tests, a medical and we will review your previous employment references.